Dreaming381/TextMeshDOTS/README.md

 # TextMeshDOTS

 TextMeshDOTS renders world space text similar to TextMeshPro.
-Its is a standalone text package for DOTS, forked from Dreaming381's [Latios Framework/Calligraphics](https://github.com/Dreaming381/Latios-Framework/tree/master/Calligraphics).
+It is a standalone text package for DOTS, forked from Dreaming381's [Latios Framework/Calligraphics](https://github.com/Dreaming381/Latios-Framework/tree/master/Calligraphics).
 ![plot](./TextMeshDOTS.png)

 <b>Font Support</b> Powered by [Harfbuzz](https://harfbuzz.github.io/), TextMeshDOTS is currently able to load
-TrueType fonts, TrueType Collection fonts, and OpenType fonts.
+regular and variable TrueType and OpenType fonts, as well as TrueType Collection fonts.
 Fonts can either be included as an asset, or searched at runtime among the system fonts available on a given target platform (Windows, Linux, MacOS etc).
 Selection of font family members ([variants](https://learn.microsoft.com/en-us/typography/opentype/spec/otvaroverview)) that differ in properties such as regular/italic, font weight (normal, bold, thin, etc), font width (normal, condensed, expanded etc),